AgentLee/ScavengAR-Hunt/README.md

 Once Vuforia is enabled in one scene, it gets enabled for every scene, even if you don't want it there.
 To get around this, I had to add a `Vuforia Behavior` script to each camera and disable it in the inspector.
 [Unity Forum Post](https://forum.unity.com/threads/do-not-run-vufory-when-the-application-starts.498351/)

+Fixed issue with main menu.
+Added a continue overlay.
+The player can change their email address or reregister on the same device.

+Removed `PlayerStats.cs` completely.
+Too much to fiddle around, resorting to `PlayerPrefs` instead.
+Scores get updated to the server whenever the player beats their own score.

 ## Resources
 - [Unity 2017.3](https://unity3d.com/)
 - [Vuforia](https://www.vuforia.com/)